Naked Ceres: NASA’s Dawn Spacecraft Gets Ready To Snap The Closest-Ever Photos Of The Dwarf Planet

 “Hold on, I’m going low!” the spacecraft’s Twitter account disclosed yesterday evening.

-Dawn is expected to begin its descent toward the historic orbit on June 7, the Business Insider reports.
+Dawn is expected to begin its descent toward the historic orbit on June 7, Business Insider reports.
 Soon after that, the spacecraft will start investigating the chemical composition of Ceres’ uppermost layer by collecting data on the dwarf planet’s gamma ray and neutron radiation spectrum.

 Hold on, I’m going low!
 In my final orbit, I’ll get closer than 30 miles (50 kilometers) above the surface of Ceres!
 Read more about it here: https://t.co/ZgS53xVpwF pic.twitter.com/qtsxvNPn99